Persis Khambatta: Personal life and death

 Khambatta was first married to actor Cliff Taylor.
 In May 1989 she married Rui Saldanha, a former field hockey player who represented Great Britain at the 1972 Summer Olympics.
 The ceremony took place at the Polk County Courthouse in Des Moines, Iowa, where Saldanha worked as a representative of the New York Life Insurance Company.

 Khambatta was a chain smoker.
 In 1998, she was taken to the Marine Hospital in south Mumbai, complaining of chest pains, and she died of a massive heart attack on 18 August 1998 at the age of 49.
 Her funeral was held in Mumbai the following day.

+Death and murder allegations

+The official cause of Persis Khambatta's 1998 death in Bombay (now Mumbai), India, was widely reported as a massive heart attack, a claim that was later disputed by her former publicist, the late Edward Lozzi.
+In a 2021 interview conducted by Zennie62Media CEO Zennie Abraham, Lozzi—who began representing Khambatta in 1985 and was also her former romantic partner—alleged that she was murdered.
+According to Lozzi, no autopsy was ever performed and Indian authorities did not issue a formal death certificate.

+Lozzi claimed the motive for her alleged murder was strictly political.
+Khambatta was an avid supporter of former Indian Prime Minister Indira Gandhi, frequently attending campaign rallies with her, and was reportedly preparing to portray Gandhi in a biographical film.
+Lozzi alleged that this close association caused Khambatta to face severe harassment and death threats from political opponents, including having rocks with warning notes thrown through the windows of her home.
+Lozzi stated to Abraham that he had dispatched private investigators to India following her death, who concluded she was killed for ignoring these threats.